FaisalAzizi1/BlueChat/README.md

 # BlueChat

-Bluetooth chat application repo
+This is a bluetooth chatting application as part of the minor project for the university and my first introduction to android development and environment.

-This is a bluetooth chatting application allowing users to chat and share images through bluetooth
+This application allows you to chat between two devices using bluetooth and the ability to store the history of the chat in a local database.